JL102/pack-mmip/README.md

         -y      --Yes                   Automatically answer "yes" to prompts

         -p      --PreambleFile <name>   File containing a preamble to be added to the top of text files.
-        --preamble-<filetype> <pattern> Pattern for the preamble to be inserted into files of the specified extension, most notably because different types of code have different patterns for comments.
-Use %s for where the preamble text should go.
-                                        For example: --preamble-js "/* %s */" --preamble-html "<!-- %s -->"

 TO IGNORE CERTAIN FILES:
                                         Add a file named .mmipignore or .archiveignore in your project root.
                                         It uses glob syntax similar to .gitignore